 I’m serious.
 This sliding gave me some sort of natural high.
 I almost got a glimpse into the world of thrill seeking.
 But let’s be straight.
 This is about as far as I go.

 THIS TRIP ROCKS.
 Absolutely crazy, I can’t believe I just did that, ROCKS.
 Go on it.
 When in Placencia, ask your hotel or around town and go on it.
-Here is his information on Facebook.
+Here is his tour group information!

 I’m still basking in the after-glow of my adventurousness.